vikashask/MEAN-Interview-Question/Cloud/azure devops/Phase-2-Source-Control-Work-Management/03-azure-repos.md

 4. Create a `feature/update-readme` branch, commit a change, and open a Pull Request.
 5. Link the PR to a work item created in Phase 2's Boards exercise.
 6. Complete the PR using the "Squash commit" merge strategy.

+---

+## Expert Interview Q&A

+**Q: What's wrong with a branch policy that only requires "1 reviewer," with no other settings?**
+Without "reset votes on new changes," an approval can become stale — someone approves, then the branch gets more (unreviewed) commits pushed before merge, and it ships anyway.
+Without "most recent push not approved by the pusher," someone could push a change and then approve their own PR.
+A robust policy combines: minimum reviewers, reset-on-change, linked work items, comment resolution required, and build validation — not just reviewer count alone.

+**Q: How do you securely automate PR creation/approval from a script without embedding a personal password?**
+Use a Personal Access Token (PAT) scoped to only the permissions needed (e.g., Code Read & Write) with a defined expiry, stored in a secrets manager (Key Vault/pipeline secret variable) rather than hardcoded — or, in newer setups, use Azure DevOps' support for Azure AD / Workload Identity Federation-based auth where available to avoid a long-lived secret entirely.

+**Q: Why would a team enforce "squash merge only" on `main` instead of allowing regular merge commits?**
+Squash merging collapses a PR's often-messy intermediate commits ("fix typo," "wip," "actually fix it") into one clean commit on `main`, keeping history readable and making `git log`/`git bisect` easier to reason about.
+The trade-off is losing the individual commit-level granularity from the feature branch — acceptable for most teams since that detail is still visible in the PR itself if needed.